qutip/qutip/qutip/nonmarkov/bofin/docs/fermionic.rst

 Fermionic Environments
 ######################

-The basic class object used to construct the problem is imported in the following way (alongside QuTiP, with which we define system Hamiltonian and coupling operators)
+The basic class object used to construct the problem is imported in the following way (alongside QuTiP, with which we define system Hamiltonian and coupling operators), for the pure Python BoFiN version

 .. code-block:: python

     from qutip import *
     from bofin.heom import FermionicHEOMSolver

-If one is using the C++ bofin_fast package, the import is instead
+If one is using the C++ BoFiN-fast package, the import is instead

 .. code-block:: python